BSM: Extended Scalar Sectors: Public tools

 The next step is to apply the constraints to the model under scrutiny.
 This can be done by private codes but there are some available tools for a number of models.
 There are codes for the 2HDM, 2HDMC~\cite{Eriksson:2009ws,Eriksson:2010zzb}, and thdmtools~\cite{Biekotter:2023eil}.
 ScannerS~\cite{Coimbra:2013qq,Muhlleitner:2020wwk} is a tool that allows for parameter scans for a large number of models with extended scalar sectors, including models with dark matter candidates.
-There is also a scanning tool for the Georgi-Machacek (GM) model~\cite{Hartling:2014xma}.
+There is also a scanning tool for the Georgi-Machacek model~\cite{Hartling:2014xma}.
 Some of these codes have the theoretical constraints for the models inbuilt.

-The decays of the several scalars in a new theory are available in 2HDMC and in HDecay~\cite{Djouadi:1997yw} for the 2HDM.
+The decays of the several scalars in a new theory are available in 2HDMC and in HDecay~\cite{Djouadi:1997yw,Djouadi:2018xqq} for the 2HDM.
 Extensions of HDecay for models with an extra singlet, two doublets and one singlet and for the complex 2HDM are available in sHDECAY~\cite{Costa:2015llh}, N2HDECAY~\cite{Engeln:2018mbg}, C2HDECAY~\cite{Fontes:2017zfn}, respectively.

 There are tools for the calculation of cross sections and branching ratios.
 Two very general codes in which the user can provide the Feynman rules are MadGraph5\_aMC@NLO~\cite{Alwall:2014hca, Frederix:2018nkq} and Calchep~\cite{Belyaev:2012qa}.
-MadGraph5\_aMC@NLO also include QCD corrections for some scenarios and can be used to generate events that after interfaced with other codes such as Pythia~\cite{Bierlich:2022pfr} and the detector simulator DELPHES~\cite{deFavereau:2013fsa} is widely used to perform experimental analyses.
+MadGraph5\_aMC@NLO also include QCD corrections for some scenarios and can be used to generate events that after interfaced with other codes such as Pythia~\cite{Bierlich:2022pfr}.
+The detector simulator DELPHES~\cite{deFavereau:2013fsa} is widely used to perform experimental analyses.

 In many extensions of the SM, the strength of the Yukawa couplings relative to the SM can change.
 Therefore, also quantum corrections in single Higgs and double Higgs production via gluon fusion may change, because they proceed via quark loops.
-There are codes that handle this difference for single Higgs, HIGLU~\cite{Spira:1995mt} and SusHi~\cite{Harlander:2012pb}, and for double Higgs production, HPAIR~\cite{Plehn:1996wb, Dawson:1998py}.
-There is a code anyH3, for precise predictions for the trilinear Higgs coupling in the SM and BSM models~\cite{Bahl:2023eau}.
+There are codes that handle this difference for single Higgs production, HIGLU~\cite{Spira:1995mt} and SusHi~\cite{Harlander:2012pb}, and for double Higgs production, HPAIR~\cite{Plehn:1996wb, Dawson:1998py}.
+Precise predictions for the trilinear Higgs couplings in the SM and BSM models, including higher-order corrections, are available from the public code anyH3~\cite{Bahl:2023eau}.

 In situations where loop corrections are important but not available in public codes, a set of programs can be used for these calculations.
 Once the Feynman rules for the model are generated, FeynArts~\cite{Hahn:2000kx} can be used to generate the amplitude for the process at 1-loop.
 The calculation of the squared amplitude in terms of Passarino-Veltman (PV) functions is performed with FeynCalc~\cite{Mertig:1990an, Shtabovenko:2023idz}.
 Finally the PV functions are evaluated either by LoopTools~\cite{vanOldenborgh:1989wn, Hahn:1998yk} or by Collier~\cite{Denner:2016kdg}.